 - 1 cup chopped fresh herbs of your choice (I used parsley because that's what I had the most of)

-- In a large heavy duty soup pot or French oven, heat 2 tablespoons of the oil over medium-high heat.
+- In a large heavy duty soup pot or Dutch oven, heat 2 tablespoons of the oil over medium-high heat.
 Add the chicken breasts and sauté until golden.
 Turn the chicken over and sauté the other side until golden.
 Then turn heat down to medium, cover the pan with the lid, and cook just until chicken is no longer pink inside, about 8-10 minutes.
 Remove the chicken to a cutting board and set aside.

 - Return the pot to the stovetop and heat to medium-high.
 Add remaining 2 tablespoons of oil.
 When the oil is shimmering, add the onion, peppers, garlic, and jalapeño.
 Sauté for 5 minutes, stirring occasionally.
 Add zucchini and yellow squash and sauté an additional 5 minutes.
 Add corn, tomatoes, chicken broth, cumin, chili powder, and paprika.
 Stir to combine.
 Heat until bubbling and then reduce heat to medium-low and cook for 10 minutes.
 Using 2 forks, shred the chicken breasts and add to the pot, followed by the fresh lime juice and zest.
 Right before serving, stir in the fresh herbs.
 Adjust to taste with salt and freshly ground black pepper.